srgrunberg/wistia-doc/_posts/oauth2.md

 your app is genuine, and that they authorize whatever permissions you request.

 1. Go to Account > Account Dashboard.
-2. Click API to launch the API Settings modal.
+2. Click OAuth Applications in the sidebar (this will only appear if OAuth is enabled for your account).
-3. Click the "register your app" link at the bottom.
-This opens the OAuth Applications page.
+3. Click the 'New Application' link at the top.
-4. Go to Actions > New Application.
-5. Enter a name, a brief description, a Redirect URI (also known as a Callback URL in some circles), and Permissions for your app.
+4. Enter a name, a brief description, a Redirect URI (also known as a Callback URL in some circles), and Permissions for your app.
    These can be changed later, so don't fret too much over them.
 Click Save.
-6. Your app should now be visible in the list of OAuth Applications.
+5. Your app should now be visible in the list of OAuth Applications.
-7. Click the name of your app, or Edit, to get credentials and update your app's information.
+6. Click the name of your app, or Edit, to get credentials and update your app's information.